Going on holiday as a vegan

 Plan in advance when it comes to food

 Whether you’re travelling by plane, train, boat or bus, if food is provided on your journey, make sure you state your dietary needs when you book.
-On top of this, it’s a good idea to take some food or at least snacks on your journey in case your vegan meal doesn’t materialise or isn’t very substantial.
-Watch out for non-vegan extras such as non-vegan margarine or coffee creamer appearing with the ‘vegan meal’ – caterers sometimes don't not realise that items like sunflower margarine are not always dairy-free.
+Watch out for non-vegan extras such as non-vegan margarine or coffee creamer appearing with the ‘vegan meal’ – caterers sometimes don't realise that items like sunflower margarine are not always dairy-free.
 If you feel let down by your travel company, then remember to file a complaint – they won’t improve their services unless pressured to do so.
 It's almost always far more effective to complain to the customer services department rather than the on-board staff.

 Don’t forget your Vegan Passport

-The Vegan Society stocks a number of books for vegan travellers, all available from our shop.
-Including the invaluable Vegan Passport, a pocket-sized book describing what vegans do and don't eat in the languages of over 95% of the world's population; and it includes, as a failsafe, a pictorial guide.
-In addition, the Vegetarian Guides series makes available book describing appropriate eating places in many European cities and tourist destinations.
+The Vegan Society stocks a number of books for vegan travellers, with the new edition of The Vegan Passport available from our shop for only £4.95.
+You can also download it as an app for Windows, Android and Apple phones, The invaluable Vegan Passport is a pocket-sized book describing what vegans do and don't eat in the languages of over 96% of the world's population; and it includes, as a failsafe, a pictorial guide.
+In addition, the Vegetarian Guides series makes available books describing appropriate eating places in many European cities and tourist destinations.